Real-Time Funding Transaction Examples

 post_tstrans_codeamtpmt_ref_noauth_idsource_idcalculated_balance

-• The first two rows show the transfer from the RTF funding account to the RTF spending account.
+• Rows 1–2 — The transfer from the RTF funding account to the RTF spending account.

-• The third row shows the approved authorization amount.
+• Row 3 — The approved authorization amount.
 A 45.00 hold is placed on the RTF spending account, so the available balance is 0.00.

-• The seventh and eighth rows show the expiry of the authorization as well as the reversal seven days later.
+• Rows 7–8 — The expiry of the authorization as well as the reversal seven days later.

 For instructions on simulating this type of transaction see Authorization Reversal Simulation.